system76/tech-docs/src/models/thelio-mega-r1.0/internal-overview.md

 - 2.5" SATA drive slots are highlighted in pink
 - Power supply is highlighted in purple
 - Thelio-IO to motherboard connections are highlighted in yellow
-- CPU shroud fan connectors are highlighted in orange
+- CPU duct fan connectors are highlighted in orange
 - Inner partition (GPU) fan connectors are highlighted in solid cyan

 ### PCIe slot guide: